-- Low Carb Raspberry Cheesecakes
+- Raspberry sauce

-And then I have one more recipe for you that I KNOW will be right up your street: my Easy, Fudgy Keto Cheesecake Brownies.
+And then I have one more recipe for you that I KNOW will be right up your street: my Keto Cheesecake Brownies.
 Tastewise, similar to this keto chocolate cheesecake.
 Only separated into 2 swirly layers!

 Tried this recipe?
 Give it a star rating below!

-- 2/3 cup heavy cream 160 ml
+- ⅔ cup heavy cream 160 ml

-- 1.5 tbsp unsalted butter or coconut oil 22g
+- 1.5 tablespoon unsalted butter 22g

-- 4.2 oz / 120 g sugar-free chocolate or dark chocolate (at least 85% cocoa solids)
+- 4.2 oz sugar-free chocolate or dark chocolate (at least 85% cocoa solids), 120 g

 - optional tiny pinch of salt